Transfer operators and topological field theory: Discussion

 Another issue is the boundary between the noise-induced and ordinary chaos, which is not a topological supersymmetry breaking phase transition even in the low-temperature limit (one can not break topological supersymmetry twice).
 In the high-temperature limit, this boundary must smear out into a crossover because the concept of (anti-)instantons is not very solid anymore as the perturbative ground states overlap significantly.
 In other words, the two $\mathcal Q$-broken phases must merge into a single complicated phase with a spontaneously broken $\mathcal Q$-symmetry.
-We did not manage to find a name for this phase in the Literature and for this reason we simply called it x-phase in the emerging phase diagram in Fig.\ref{Fig2}.
+We did not manage to find analogues for this phase in the literature and for this reason we simply called it the x-phase on the emerging phase diagram in Fig.\ref{Fig3}b.

-We would also like to point out that the noise-induced chaotic phase may exist only in DS's with a rich "enough" instantonic structure, \emph{e.g.}, with a multitude of attractors.
+We would also like to point out that the noise-induced chaotic phase may exist only in DSs with a rich "enough" instantonic structure, \emph{e.g.}, with a multitude of attractors.
 In cases where the instantonic structure is not rich enough, \emph{e.g.}, a chaotic DS with only one strange attractor with the attraction basin being the whole phase space, the noise-induced chaotic phase must not exist.
-In these DS's, the ordinary chaotic phase must narrow down and eventually disappear as one increases the temperature.
+For such DSs, the phase diagram must look like this (see.
+Fig.\ref{Fig3}a): the ordinary chaotic phase gradually narrows down with the increase of temperature until it completely disappears.